Xuth/lockserver/README.md

 fix.
 I then built it up for my specific environment but here it is after I've stripped most of that back out to be more general purpose.

-Things that it currently doesn't have but would be useful:
+Things that it currently doesn't have but would be useful on the server side

-* timeouts on locks
 * ability to set the port and bind address on the command line
+* ability to try multiple ports
 * deleting the lockserver.info file on quit.

+And on the client
+* timeouts on locks